-New GTAs are required to attend orientation sessions organized by the Graduate School.
-Please consult the Graduate School website for information on when GTA orientations are being offered, either in-person or online.
+New GTAs are required to complete the online orientation sessions organized by the Graduate School and available on its website.
 GTAs should be in touch with their lead instructor before the semester starts to communicate about expectations and teaching strategies.
 According to the graduate student collective bargaining agreement, faculty may ask GTAs to work a total of 19 hours/week for their class.